waimea-igdaikee/300dtd-cadet-planner-website/docs/1-sprint-1-prototype.md

 ### Testing

 I showed both my officers and junior rates the basic flow.
-They agreed that it seemed easy enough to use, though multiple people noted that buttons on the senior rates / officers page would be better off up in the nav bar:
+They noted that there actually isn't any way to see a role's description from the homne page, so I'll need to add that.
+Otherwise, they agreed that it seemed easy enough to use, though multiple people noted that buttons on the senior rates / officers page would be better off up in the nav bar:

 ![Flow demo with poorly positioned buttons](screenshots/flowButtons.png)

-This didn't come as a suprise, as the flow mockup is only meant to show flowing between pages.
-As this was the only criticism - and I can only get quality end-user feedback once per week - I don't feel the need to make a version two of my UI Flow mockup.
+This navbar comment didn't come as a suprise, as the flow mockup is only meant to show flowing between pages.

+As these were the only criticisms - and I can only get quality end-user feedback once per week - I don't feel the need to make a version two of my UI Flow mockup.
 In line with the above feedback, I'll move on to developing the UI layout for each page of my site.

 ---